grantsrb/langpractice/README.md

         if true, the training environments are reset at the beginning of each collection.
 This ensures that the model never has to jump into the middle of an episode during training.
+    "roll_data": bool
+        if true, training data is fed in such that the next training loop is only one time step in the future from the first step in the last loop (so seq_len-1 steps overlap with the previous loop).
+Otherwise training data is fed in such that the first data point in the current training loop is 1 time step after the last time step in the last loop (so there is no data overlap).

     "val_targ_range": list of ints (low, high) or None the range of target counts during the validation phase. both